BriskUno/BriskUno/README.md

-- 👋 Hi, I’m @BriskUno
+- 👋 Hi, I’m @jeje
-- 👀 I’m interested in BasketBall
+- 👀 I’m interested in Eating
-- 🌱 I’m currently learning Programming
+- 🌱 I’m currently learning Programming(charot)
-- 💞️ I’m looking to collaborate on KingJames
 - 📫 How to reach me,Just go on our house!
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...